 Electric vehicle homecharge scheme

-The good news is all cars (category 1, 2, and 3) can get up to £500 towards the cost of installing a charger at home through the Electric Vehicle Homecharge Scheme.
+The good news is all cars (category 1, 2, and 3), vans and larger electric motorbikes can get up to £350 towards the cost of installing a charger at home through the Electric Vehicle Homecharge Scheme.
 Find out more about electric vehicle charging.